 How does Sustaining Membership Work?

-• You designate the monthly or annual amount you want to contribute on your credit or debit card.
+• You designate the monthly amount you want to contribute on your credit or debit card.

 • WVXU takes care of the rest – charging your card once or month or once year until you notify us to stop.